 - As with all cleaners, please do a spot test to make sure this will work on your floors!

-NOTE: Some readers have asked for a modified version to use with a mop and bucket.
-After some research, here’s what I found: For a gallon of water, you could try 1/2 cup of vinegar, and 1/3 cup of alcohol, plus a few drops of dish soap.
+- For a mop and bucket version, try this: For a gallon of water, you could try 1/2 cup of vinegar, and 1/3 cup of alcohol, plus a few drops of dish soap.